MatiPl01/BD2-Restaurant/docs/diagram/README.md

 Collection of exchange rates of currencies

 - Ratio: Number
-- From: mongoose.Schema.ObjectId (Currencies)
+- From: String
-- To: mongoose.Schema.ObjectId (Currencies)
+- To: String